MatthewDavidMiller/scripts/README.md

 Licensed under the MIT License.

+# Windows Scripts:

+batch_process_hard_links.bat - Simple script to make hard links of all files from where the script is run from.

+configure_windows_10.ps1 - Powershell script to configure Windows 10 settings I use such as disabling telemetry, disabling cortana, and configuring the firewall.

+get_file_hash.ps1 - Powershell script to get the file hashes of all files from where the script is run from.

+printer_restart.bat - Script to restart print spooler and clear temporary files from the spooler.

+robocopy_backup.bat - Script to copy a directory to another location.

+tar_batch_process_files.bat - Places all folders in a tar archive from where the script is run from.

+uninstall_default_applications.ps1 - Simple powershell script to remove some of the default apps installed in Windows 10.

+view_hard_links.bat - Simple script to see all the hard links of files from where the script is run from.

+wsl_restart.bat - Simple script to restart Windows Subsystem for Linux.

 # Linux Scripts:

 apt_package_updates.sh - A bash script to update the packages on Debian based distros.